How it works

 Log in every day to earn StarCoins.
 Streaks stack, so the longer your consecutive run, the bigger your daily bonus.
 Pro earns at 1.5×, Elite at 2×.

-Pro subscribers receive 500 SC/month.
-Elite subscribers receive 2,000 SC/month.
+Plus subscribers receive 200 SC/month, Pro receives 500 SC/month, and Elite receives 2,000 SC/month.
 Deposited automatically on the 1st of every month.

 Finish strong in a league season and walk away with StarCoins transferred directly from competitors' accounts.